-Montessori education is based on the pioneering work of Dr. Maria Montessori, whose lifelong study of the way children develop led her to create a method designed to foster a child’s natural desire to learn.
+Montessori education is based on the pioneering work of Dr. Maria Montessori, whose lifelong study of the way children develop led her to create the Montessori Philosophy designed to foster a child’s natural desire to learn.

 The Montessori Method respects the uniqueness of each child and tailors the educational experience to the needs and progress of each child’s developmental level.
 For the young child, skill-building activities are presented individually, on the child’s own developmental schedule, when the teacher observes that the child is ready for that particular lesson.